 Between 2013 and 2015, Justice Charlesworth and her husband, David, lived in Iqaluit, where she was criminal defence counsel at Maliganik Tukisiniarvik Legal Services.
 During this time, they came to appreciate the beauty of the land and the character of the people of Nunavut.

-Justice Charlesworth and her husband are the proud parents of three children.
+Justice Charlesworth and her husband are the proud parents of three adult children.

 Madam Justice Charlesworth was appointed a judge of the Nunavut Court of Justice in June 2018.